pop up description layer

 c) Concerning ink jet printers only: For outdoor applications the prints will need to be removed from the printer and laminated before cutting anyway.
 This renders the cutting feature pointless.

-If you’re only capable of purchasing one printer at a time, our client service experts will help you to determine which will be your best choice in any given instance.
-We can help you to start off with the printer which will give you the widest range of possibilities.
+If you’re only capable of purchasing one printer at a time, our client service experts will help you determine which will be your best choice in any given instance.
+We can help you start off with the printer which will give you the widest range of possibilities.
 In most cases we recommend a thermal transfer printer to start.
 Thermal transfer provides the most market opportunities.
 However, if your market has very specific and exclusive requirements, we’ll help you choose the right printer to accomplish your purpose.
 When you’re ready to add to your market share, we can assist you to make the best additional purchase for your growing business.

 Are you interested in seeing a printer in action?
 We’d be happy to make an appointment to demonstrate any of the printers on our floor.
 If we don’t happen to have the model in which you’re interested at our showroom, we can often arrange with a client-friend to allow you to witness it in operation on the job.